State police investigating break-in at New Limerick store

 NEW LIMERICK, Maine — The Maine State Police is investigating a burglary at Cameron’s Market, Sgt.
 Jeffrey C. Clark said Sunday.

 The burglary occurred sometime between 9 p.m.
-Saturday and 5 a.m.
-Sunday, Clark said.
+Thursday and 5 a.m.
+Friday, according to the store’s owner.

 The thief or thieves broke into the store and stole an undisclosed number of items, he said.